James O'Keefe's Targets Sue Undercover Filmmaker for $1 Million

 “Basically O’Keefe and Maass were modern day Watergate burglars,” Democracy Partners attorney Joe Sandler said in a statement.
 “They used fraud to get Maass a position as an intern at Democracy Partners so they could steal documents and secretly videotape conversations.”

 None of this behavior is new to those who are familiar with O’Keefe’s work.
-In 2009, Veritas released a series of videos that selectively edited footage about community organizing group ACORN; the videos were later shown misleading, but the outrage effectively ended ACORN.
+In 2009, Veritas released a series of videos that selectively edited footage about community organizing group ACORN; the videos were later shown to be misleading, but the outrage effectively ended ACORN.
 O’Keefe settled the ACORN case for $100,000.

 Separately, O’Keefe and three colleagues were charged with plotting to wiretap the phones of Sen. Mary Landrieu.
 He pleased guilty to a misdemeanor charge and sentenced to three years probation.